nf-core/website/src/content/events/2021/bytesize-6-dsl2-using-modules-pipelines.md

   - https://doi.org/10.6084/m9.figshare.14185745.v1
 ---

-# nf-core/bytesize

-Join us for an episode of our **weekly series** of short talks: **“nf-core/bytesize”**.

-Just **15 minutes** + questions, we will be focussing on topics about using and developing nf-core pipelines.
-These will be recorded and made available at <https://nf-co.re>
-It is our hope that these talks / videos will build an archive of training material that can complement our documentation.
-Got an idea for a talk?
-Let us know on the [`#bytesize`](https://nfcore.slack.com/channels/bytesize) Slack channel!

-## Bytesize 6: DSL2

 ### DSL2 - Using modules in a pipeline

 This week, Friederike Hanssen ([@friederikehanssen](http://github.com/friederikehanssen/)) will present: _**DSL2 - Using modules in a pipeline.**_